plausible/website/_posts/2024-04-15-what-google-chrome’s-plan-to-phase-out-third-party-cookies-in-2024-means-for-marketers.md

 Technology is our biggest hand-holder in making highly personalized levels of digital marketing possible.
 When you see a highly personalized or retargeted ad chasing you across multiple web pages and devices –– probably from a shoe you left behind in a shopping cart –– it is the result of a vast system of observing, tracking, and information passing.
 And it is all made possible with something called the third-party cookies.

 However, there are a ton of issues with these third-party cookies which have been operating at the price of privacy and the world has been reacting since a long time.
-After being taken down by other browsers like Firefox and Safari, they are now being phased out by marketers’ favorite – Google Chrome.
+After being taken down by other browsers like Firefox and Safari, third-party cookies are now being phased out by marketers’ favorite – Google Chrome.

 Chrome stands for ~65% of the global browser traffic and, in January 2024, it stopped using third-party cookies for 1% of Chrome users completely.
 This portion is expected to grow to 100% early next year.

 This signals towards information loss (loss of audience context), requiring digital marketers to look at newer ways of advertising and marketing.
 The mountains of information –– sourced through Google –– that’s been the digital marketer’s dearest asset is slowly taking a hit, and it’s the right time to respond and adjust.
 Let’s explore.

 1. Ordered list
    {:toc}

 ## What are third-party cookies?